 “Now we understand, for example, how long it takes to develop a digital twin, because we have sat with it ourselves,” explains Jonas Emil Rexen Justensen.

 “Use some sparring partners – for example, us or MADE.
-We have learned the stupid things so that others don’t have to do it,” says Flemming Korf Davidsen, while Jonas Emil Rex Justesen nods affirmatively.
+We have learned the irrelevant things so that others don’t have to do it,” says Flemming Korf Davidsen, while Jonas Emil Rex Justesen nods affirmatively.

 MADE Learning Factory